Understanding Domain-Driven Design (DDD)

 Entities and Value Objects

 Entities are objects that have a unique identity, which remains constant through different states of the object.
-Value Objects, on the other hand, describe characteristics of entities and are immutable.
+Value Objects, on the other hand, describe characteristics of entities and are immutable — defined entirely by their attributes rather than by identity.

 Aggregates

 Aggregates encapsulate multiple entities, maintaining their consistency as a unit.
-Aggregates ensure that changes within an aggregate do not affect other parts of the system beyond the aggregate boundaries.
+An Aggregate has a designated root entity — the Aggregate Root — which is the sole entry point for any modifications.
+Aggregates ensure that changes within an aggregate do not affect other parts of the system beyond the aggregate boundaries, and invariants (business rules that must always hold true) are enforced at this boundary.

-Example: In a banking system, an 'Account' aggregate might include entities such as 'Transactions', which ensures that any updates to the account maintain the integrity of the transactional history.
+Example: In a banking system, an "Account" aggregate might include entities such as "Transactions", which ensures that any updates to the account maintain the integrity of the transactional history.
+The Account Root enforces rules such as "the balance can never fall below the authorised overdraft limit" — a rule that spans multiple transactions and can only be enforced reliably if all modifications pass through a single gateway.

 Repositories

-Example: A repository in a social media app could manage data related to user profiles, allowing developers to handle database operations through a consistent API.
+Example: A repository in a social media application could manage data related to user profiles, allowing developers to handle database operations through a consistent API.
+The calling code simply requests a Profile by identifier; whether that profile is fetched from PostgreSQL, a document store, or a distributed cache is entirely hidden behind the Repository interface.

 Factories

-Example: In an industrial application, a Factory might handle the creation of different types of 'Equipment' with specific configuration settings, making new equipment configurations easier to add and manage.
+Example: In an industrial application, a Factory might handle the creation of different types of "Equipment" with specific configuration settings, making new equipment configurations easier to add and manage.
+Without a Factory, this logic would either live in application services (polluting them with domain concerns) or be duplicated across multiple construction sites throughout the codebase.

 Benefits of Applying DDD Patterns